Kloudmill-Tech/portfolio/README.md

 ## *My Voice*

 My brand voice or writing style is knowledgeable, concise and readable.
-My experience with countless end users of various levels has tailored my tone quite effectively.
+Working  with countless end users streamlined communicating to various levels.

 ----